tw-in-js/twind/docs/css-in-js.md

 // => sm:hover:tw-xxxx
 ```

-Values within the CSS object can be a function which are called with the `context` and should return the value to be used:
+Values within the CSS object can be functions which are called with the `context` and should return the value to be used:

 ```js
 const styles = css({